 Here’s the little setup with the main control unit and a DC to DC regulated power supply / serial microchip programmer I made.

 Here’s the main control box.
-Notice the “2-way lighted switches” which I described in the previous entry (I posted the schematic).
+Notice the “2-way lighted switches” which I described in the previous entry.
 I found that proper grounding (floating pin prevention) was critical to their proper function.
 I’m still new to these chips, so I’m learning, but I’m making progress!

-I’m able to get relatively AMAZING results from this very unimpressive hack job, but it’s probably not likely to do much to my assembly skills (and lack of tuning), and more likely due to the fact that I have a beautiful unobstructed view of middle/southern Orlando from the 3rd story of my apartment balcony!
-I could probably wire up a rubber duck on a stick and get impressive results with that view!
+I’m able to get pretty good from this antenna, but it’s probably not likely to do much to my assembly skills (and lack of tuning), and more likely due to the fact that I have an unobstructed view of middle/southern Orlando from the 3rd story of my apartment balcony.
+I could probably wire up a rubber duck on a stick and get good results with that location!
 I’ll miss my reception when I move.